tijldeneut/dpapilab-ng/README.md

 files provided, using DPAPI system key stored in LSA secrets.

-**mkudec.py**: this utility tries to decrypt the *user* MasterKey files provided, using the user password or password hash.
+**mkudec.py**: this utility tries to decrypt the *user* MasterKey files provided, using the user password, password hash or Domain PVK file.

 **winwifidec.py**: this utility (formerly called wiffy.py) decrypts Windows Wi-Fi password, which are (usually) system wide.
 To decrypt them you need: the